rwdavies/QUILT/README_QUILT-HLA.md

 A quick start to ensure QUILT-HLA is properly installed and working can be performed using the following

 First, download some prepared reference panel data.
-This reference panel package was prepared as described in [Preparing haplotype files](#paragraph-preparing-haplotypes), and uses data from IPD-IGMT version 3.39, 1000 Genomes Project haplotypes (20201028), and 1000 Genomes Project HLA types (20181129).
+This reference panel package was prepared as described in [Preparing a reference package](#paragraph-preparing), and uses data from IPD-IGMT version 3.39, 1000 Genomes Project haplotypes (20201028), and 1000 Genomes Project HLA types (20181129).

 ```
 wget something